Ninth and Tenth Grade Writing Standards

 Writing Test Preparation

 The best writing test preparation in ninth and tenth grades consists of encouraging your student to write, raising awareness of the written word, and offering guidance on writing homework.
-Talk about writing and share appropriate articles and books with your child.
+Parents should help students know what to expect in 10th grade assessments by talking about writing and sharing appropriate articles and books with them.
 Students learn to write effectively when they write more often.
 Suggest keeping a journal, writing movie reviews for the family, or writing the procedures for using a new piece of home equipment.
 Any writing is valuable practice.
 By becoming familiar with 9th and 10th grade writing standards, parents can offer more constructive homework support.
 Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them to use the strategies of writing process to revise their own work.

 Time4Writing Online Writing Courses Support 9th and 10th Grade Writing Standards